A74(M) and M74 motorways: Naming confusion

 The motorway is usually referred to as the M74, as it is one continuous route and has a continuous junction numbering system, but south of Abington it is the A74(M), as noted on each sign, save for one erroneous "M74" sign at Gretna Green services.

 One reason for this was an intended future-proofing measure.
 The A74(M) naming was planned only as a temporary solution for a road that would ultimately become the northern part of the M6.
 Indeed if an M7 motorway were ever to be built to Edinburgh, it would begin somewhere near the present junction 13 with the A702 road.

 When the A74(M) was constructed in the 1990s, many of the signs were given patches with the A74(M) number: these patches can be peeled away to reveal "M6" underneath.
-One such sign, at the VOSA checkpoint at Beattock summit, states that it is the "M6 South", instead of the "A74(M) South".
+One such sign, at the DVSA checkpoint at Beattock summit, states that it is the "M6 South", instead of the "A74(M) South".
 This left an anomaly – the M74 began at Glasgow, then at junction 13 changed to A74(M) for the 40 miles to the border.
 Meanwhile, the English 8 mi section of A74 was not upgraded due to lack of funds, leaving the "Cumberland Gap" of dual carriageway between the three-lane motorways.
 Until around 1996, the change of designation to M6 once the Cumberland Gap had been closed was definite.
 When the Scottish Executive was established in 1999, taking over responsibility for roads in Scotland, Sarah Boyack said that "We have no current plans to rename or redesignate the M74 or A74(M) motorways between Glasgow and the border as the M6".